-I am so happy more schools are developing outdoor classrooms, and I am happy to have designed a few myself.
-Here is wonderful video associated with the book The Nature Principle by Richard Louv which summarizes why living in nature is so important for everyone, especially children.
+I am so happy more schools are developing outdoor classrooms or nature filled school green spaces, and I am happy to have designed a few.
+Here is wonderful video associated with the book The Nature Principle by Richard Louv, summarizing why living, playing, learning in nature is so important, especially for children.

-An outdoor classroom should merge all the benefits of being outside in nature with unstructured play and learning.
-Once created, an outdoor classroom will also be successful if :
+I believe a nature filled school green space or outdoor classroom can merge all the benefits of being outside in nature with unstructured play and learning.
+Once created, an outdoor classroom is successful if:

 - actively used for learning and playtime.
 Exploration, quite time and meditation are other great uses.

-- a plan and execution of long-term stewardship (maintenance) exist,
+- a plan and execution for long-term stewardship (maintenance) exist,

-- and the school community including the school district officials, teachers, school’s landscape crews, parents, garden clubs and local residents and businesses, all understand it’s value and will provide support, both short and long term.
+- and the local community including the school district officials, teachers, school’s landscape crews, parents, garden clubs and local residents and businesses, all understand it’s value and provide support, both short and long term.

-Not only will the students benefit greatly from an Outdoor Classroom, but the benefits will weave into the community.
-This is a win-win for the students (of all ages) and for the community!
-To understand the importance of this, please refer to this Children and Nature Benefits article.
+Not only will the students benefit greatly from an Outdoor Classroom, but the benefits will also weave into the community.
+This is truly a win-win for all!
+To understand the importance of this, please refer to this Children and Nature Benefits article link.

 Openlands Resource Page: Openlands works with the Chicago Public Schools, The Chicago Botanic Garden, Garfield Park Conservatory Alliance, and The Kitchen for the “The Green Teachers Nework”.
 They offer some excellent teacher workshops at The Chicago Botanic Garden.